About 701 CCA Presents: Columbia Open Studios

 What’s the backstory on this event?

 In 2007 and 2008, 70 to 80 local artists opened their studios for 701 CCA Columbia Open Studios.
 The event then was held under the auspices of the now-defunct Columbia Festival of the Arts.
 After a hiatus, the nonprofit arts organization, 701 Center for Contemporary Art, resurrected the event in 2011 to overwhelming positive response.
 The event sees thousands of visitors each year.
-In its eighth year, Columbia Open Studios is an official 701 CCA signature event.
+In its ninth year, Columbia Open Studios is an official 701 CCA signature event.

 701 CCA Columbia Open Studios fits 701 CCA’s mission of enhancing the enjoyment and understanding of contemporary art.
 701 CCA is adding Columbia Open Studios to its broad range of activities, which include contemporary art exhibitions, an artist-in-residence program and concerts, dance performances and literary events.